-Our members support the Fund on a voluntary basis.
-Their financial contributions have allowed us to cost-effectively defend their interests and influence legal precedents since 1997.
+The Fund, which is supported by members through their annual membership dues, has enabled FCM to cost-effectively defend municipal interests and influence legal precedents since 1997.
 It’s an effective way—particularly for small municipalities—to get results that would be tough to achieve alone.

 Defending municipal jurisdiction in court is a tall task for municipalities to bear on their own, especially for smaller municipalities.
 That's why FCM's Legal Defense Fund is such a critical tool.